saturncloud/examples/examples/r-shiny/README.md

 Dashboards is a tool where you can view you raw data in form of meaningful visualisations.
 It transforms data to charts, graphs and tables that help in analysis of information, defining KPIs  and eventually taking data centric decisions.
 ## What is Shiny?
 <a href="https://shiny.rstudio.com/" target='_blank' rel='noopener'>Shiny</a> is a widely used package for building interactive web applications in R.  Shiny is easy to use and flexible.
 It integrates nicely with CSS themes, htmlwidgets and JavaScript actions.
-You can create dashboards or run machine learning models through web apps etc without any prior knowledge of web development tools, using Shiny package.
+You can create dashboards or run machine learning models through interactive applications without any prior knowledge of web development tools, using the R Shiny package.
 Shiny app structure constitutes :

-**User Interface**: Responsible for creating the layout of your web app, like panels, textbox, dropdown etc. This is basically what users sees at their end.\
+**User Interface**: Responsible for creating the layout of your web app, like panels, textbox, dropdown etc. This is basically what users sees at their end.
-**Server**: Constitutes logic which will display content in the webapp as per the inputs given by user from UI.  \
+**Server**: Constitutes logic which will display content in the webapp as per the inputs given by user from UI.
 **ShinyApp**: This function launches the shiny app as per UI/server pair.

 ## Objective